cloudflare/stpyv8/docs/source/api/wrapper.rst

     A container object (such as dict) which supports arbitrary key lookups using the special method :py:meth:`object.__getitem__`.

-Like the sequence types, Python also defined the mapping types, such as :py:class:`dict` etc.
+Like the sequence types, Python also defines mapping types, such as :py:class:`dict` etc.

-You could access the Python mapping with a named index or as a property, SoirV8 will access the value base on its type.
+You could access the Python mapping with a named index or as a property and SoirV8 will access the value based on its type.

 .. doctest::